8n8/file-watcher/README.md

 1. Write a script to test with several thousand watchers and many files, to see how it copes with a large load.
 2. Write tests for the update functions in master/update and watcher/update.
 These are pure functions and should be easy to test.
-3. Think about reducing the amoung of passing by value of large structs.
+3. Think about reducing the amount of passing by value of large structs.
 There is a lot of this in both servers.
 It might be that it would be sensible to reduce the amount of copying by using pointers in the inputs of some of the update functions.
+This would depend on the results of the load tests.